Grave (1988-present): a Death Metal band from Visby, Sweden.

 Rapture Comes (2006) further increased the overall speed and aggression of their style.
 Most noted track on the album would be the inclusion of Alice in Chains cover of Them Bones.
 In support of the album the band toured with Dismember, Vital Remains, Demiricous, and Withered in USA and Canada.
 They followed this in November of that same year with a European tour on the Masters of Death tour, with Unleashed, Dismember, Entombed and Exterminator.

 In 2008 the band returned with a new full-length album, Dominion VIII.
 It was another example of their old school death metal roots.
 The next album, Burial Ground (2010), continued the same style.
 That same year, Fredrik Isaksson left the lineup to be replaced by Dismember's Tobias Cristiansson who first appeared on Endless Procession of Souls (2012).
 The Dark Side of Death compilation would also follow in 2012.
-Morbid Ascent EP (2013) and Out of Respect for the Dead Full-length (2015) followed with the membership of only original member Ola Lindgren (guitars/vocals), Ronnie Bergerståhl (drums), Tobias Cristiansson (bass) and Mika Lagrén (guitars).
+Morbid Ascent EP (2013) and Out of Respect for the Dead Full-length (2015) followed with the membership of only original member Ola Lindgren (guitars/vocals), along with Ronnie Bergerståhl (drums), Tobias Cristiansson (bass) and Mika Lagrén (guitars).

 See Less... ⏫